veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 * [Authorization and authentication](authentication.md)
 * [{workspaceId}](https://developer.veracity.com/docs/section/dataworkbench/apiendpoints#workspace-id)

-Below you can see an example of a successful response (code 200).
+Below you can see an example of a successful request (code 200).
 ```json
 [
   {